crystal-i18n/i18n/docs/src/pluralization_rules.md

 I18n::Pluralization.register_rule(:en, EnglishRule)
 ```

-Then, every time pluralized translations need to be generated for the `en` locale, the registerd pluralization rule will
+Then, every time pluralized translations need to be generated for the `en` locale, the registered pluralization rule
-be used automatically by Crystal I18n.
+will be used automatically by Crystal I18n.